andypeng93/Pneumonia_Classification/README.md

 ### Business problem:

-I am tasked to create a model that can accurately predict whether the patient has Pneumonia or not given a patient's chest xray image.
+The task is to create a model that can accurately predict whether the patient has Pneumonia or not given a patient's chest xray image.

 ### Data